-How to cook fresh pumpkin fast and then turn it into the most delicious Instant Pot homemade pumpkin butter in just 20 minutes!
+This is how to cook fresh pumpkin fast, and then turn it into the most delicious Instant Pot pumpkin butter in just 20 minutes!
+If you stopped at our Instant Pot pumpkin, keep going friends!
 Perfect spread for toast and more!

 I was given some pumpkins out of a relatives garden the other day.
 Since I hate letting things go to waste I started to think of something I had never made before.
 I came up with homemade pumpkin butter!
 It was so much easier to make than I had thought and had wonderful Fall flavors that I am obsessed with.
 Definitely one of our favorite Fall Instant Pot recipes we’ve made recently. (participant in the amazon program, affiliate links present)

 Instant Pot Pumpkin Butter

 Using our easy pressure cooker pumpkin recipe (link below), a blender and spoon we now have a few jars we can now spread on toast and were so great on pancakes too.
 It’s a great 30 minute treat my girls love too.

 It is way better than store bought because you can add as much or little sweetness into it that you want.
 To make things easier we began with making puree in our Instant Pot, a Crockpot Express works well or you could use a Ninja Foodi too.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!